Fidentia Services LLP provides an administrative service for Namecos and Limited Liability partnerships (LLPs) underwriting at Lloyd's

 • Namecos are liable to pay corporation tax on any profits or capital gains realised during an accounting period at the normal corporation tax rates.

 • Losses sustained by the underwriting activities of the Nameco can be carried back for one year or carried forward and offset against future profits of the company.
 They cannot be relieved against non-Lloyd’s income of the shareholders.
-However, in the March 2021 budget, it was announced that Namecos which make losses during the years ended 31 December 2020 and 31 December 2021 will be able to carry back these losses 3 years rather than just one year, against profits made in the later years first.

 • Ownership of the Nameco can be bequeathed on death so that the company can continue to underwrite at Lloyd’s.